kbengtsson/cs155-final-project/README.md

 Kevin worked on creating the randomly generated terrain using Perlin noise and FastNoise, coloring it based on height, creating the shaders for it, and putting Pac-Man into the scene to traverse over the terrain.

+Brendan worked on the smoothing and was able to smooth objects provided as obj files.
 # How to run the interactive Pac-Man program:

 1. In terminal, navigate to the terrain-generation folder